luxedo/pong-almost-from-scratch/README.md

 ![first render](report-assets/first-render.png "first render")

 The letters were created in a separate file.
-Each letter is a boolean 5x3 matrix.
+Each letter is a boolean 5x3 matrix and is mono spaced.
 ```javascript
 let alphabeth = {
   "A": [[1, 1, 1],[1, 0, 1],[1, 1, 1],[1, 0, 1],[1, 0, 1]],